 |Face to face counselling:||Yes|

-Week day mornings and some lunch times available
+Week day mornings with some lunch times and evening appointments available

 Types of client